PowerShell/DscResources/Automation.md

 ### Waffle

-DSC Rersource Kit have a [Waffle board](https://waffle.io/powershell/dscresources) which is awesome to keep track of everything that is going on in the repositories of the DSC Resource Kit.
+DSC Resource Kit have a [Waffle board](https://waffle.io/powershell/dscresources) which is awesome to keep track of everything that is going on in the repositories of the DSC Resource Kit.

-In the Waffle board it's possible to drag issue/PR to different columns and that way automatically label them.
-It is basically the same as anyone labeling the issue or PR directly, and the issue or PR will move to the new Waffle board column automatically, so not an automation per say.
+In the Waffle board it is possible to drag issue/PR to different columns and that way automatically label them.
+It is the same as anyone labeling the issue or PR directly, and the issue or PR will move to the new Waffle board column automatically, so not an automation per say.
 Although, it is one difference if the Waffle board or user changes a label.
 There is a property `isBot` that is